Fliplet/fliplet-cli/docs/API/components/list-from-data-source.md

       // Get all entries in the data source matching a specific condition return connection.find({
         where: {
-          foo: 'bar'
+          'column': 'value'
         }
       })
     }).then(function (entries) {
-      // In here you can optionally do transformations to the data
-      // If you don't require to do any transformation, you don't even need this last ".then()"

       // Apply some transformations to the data before sending it back to the list component var entries = result.map(function(entry) {
         entry.data.dataSourceEntryId = entry.id;
         return entry.data;
       });

-      // Return the data to be rendered on the directory return entries;
+      // Return the data to be rendered on the list component return entries;
     });
   };